We grow more plants to feed animals whom we kill to eat, than we grow to feed humans.

 KEEP IT GOING

-I will never, however, refer to a plant as an animal – nor an animal as a plant.
+I will not, however, refer to a plant as an animal – nor an animal as a plant.

 ~ Chef Davies-Tight